 Advance care planning helps to clarify how you wish to be cared for and gives someone you trust the authority to act on your wishes.
-This person is also known as a Substitute Decision Maker.
+This person is also known as a Substitute Decision Maker or a Power of Attorney (see below).
 This is the only person we would ask to make decisions, in the event that you are unable to do so.